Damping

+In physical systems, damping is the loss of energy of an oscillating system by dissipation.
 Damping is an influence within or upon an oscillatory system that has the effect of reducing or preventing its oscillation.
-In physical systems, damping is produced by processes that dissipate the energy stored in the oscillation.
-Examples include viscous drag (a liquid's viscosity can hinder an oscillatory system, causing it to slow down; see viscous damping) in mechanical systems, resistance in electronic oscillators, and absorption and scattering of light in optical oscillators.
+Examples of damping include viscous damping in a fluid (see viscous drag), surface friction, radiation, resistance in electronic oscillators, and absorption and scattering of light in optical oscillators.
 Damping not based on energy loss can be important in other oscillating systems such as those that occur in biological systems and bikes (ex.
 Suspension (mechanics)).
-Not to be confused with friction, which is a dissipative force acting on a system.
+Damping is not to be confused with friction, which is a type of dissipative force acting on a system.
 Friction can cause or be a factor of damping.

-The damping ratio is a dimensionless measure describing how oscillations in a system decay after a disturbance.
 Many systems exhibit oscillatory behavior when they are disturbed from their position of static equilibrium.
 A mass suspended from a spring, for example, might, if pulled and released, bounce up and down.
 On each bounce, the system tends to return to its equilibrium position, but overshoots it.
 Sometimes losses (e.g. frictional) damp the system and can cause the oscillations to gradually decay in amplitude towards zero or attenuate.
-The damping ratio is a measure describing how rapidly the oscillations decay from one bounce to the next.